 If the Mortgage Loan is not cured, the public trustee will sell the mortgaged property at the foreclosure sale to the highest bidder.
 The foreclosure sale may be continued by the Mortgagee for up to 12 months from the originally designated date in the Combined Notice (such 12 month period does not include any time periods that an automatic stay in bankruptcy or injunction is in effect).
 Anyone may bid at the sale.
 There is no obligation for the Mortgagee to bid any amount in excess of the outstanding debt.
-Any bid by the Mortgagee which is less than the outstanding debt must be at least the Mortgagee's good faith estimate of the fair market value of the mortgaged property (less unpaid taxes, the amount of senior liens and estimated reasonable costs and expenses, net of income, of holding, marketing and selling such property will not affect the validity of the foreclosure sale but may be raised as a defense by a person sued on a deficiency.
+Any bid by the Mortgagee which is less than the outstanding debt must be at least the Mortgagee's good faith estimate of the fair market value of the mortgaged property (less unpaid taxes, the amount of senior liens and estimated reasonable costs and expenses, net of income, of holding, marketing and selling such property).
+The failure of the mortgagee to bid a good faith estimate of the fair market value of the mortgaged property will not affect the validity of the foreclosure sale but may be raised as a defense by a person sued on a deficiency.
 The public trustee will issue a Certificate of Purchase to the successful bidder.
 Title to the property vests in the holder of the Certificate of Purchase upon the close of business, eight business days after the sale date if no notice of intent to redeem was filed.
 If a notice of intent to redeem was filed, the title vests upon the expiration of all redemption periods.